 |College||Old Dominion University ’86|

 Before joining the NBA, Brothers spent four years officiating in the Continental Basketball Association, including three Finals and an All-Star Game.
-Brothers also has seven years of high school officiating experience in Virginia and one year at the junior college level.
+Brothers also has seven years of high school officiating experience in his home state of Virginia and one year of service at the junior college level.

 To honor his late mother, Dorothy Brothers, a former Bank of America executive, Brothers and his wife co-founded the Still Hope Foundation, which seeks to assist single mothers in building a strong, successful family unit by offering quality resources and supportive relationships.